gumaerc-testorg/hst.950j-fall-2010/content/pages/assignments/_index.md

 uid: f11a2317-b743-6a99-1bfb-fd047b44a018
 ---

 There are four homework assignments for this course, in addition to the final project and presentation.
-See the [calendar]({{< baseurl >}}/pages/calendar) for posting and due dates.
+See the {{% resource_link b1d91723-9999-ec9b-fa2c-667170ee907f "calendar" %}} for posting and due dates.

 {{< tableopen >}}
 {{< theadopen >}}